matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 >
 > We refer to such collections of rooms as "spaces".

-MSC2946 attempts to solve how the user of a space discovers rooms in that space.
+MSC2946 attempts to solve how a member of a space discovers rooms in that space.
 This is useful for quickly exposing a user to many aspects of an entire community, using the examples above, joining the "official matrix.org rooms" space might suggest joining a few
 rooms:

 * A room to discuss deevelopment of the Matrix Spec.
-* An announements room for news related to matrix.org.
+* An announcements room for news related to matrix.org.
 * An off-topic room for members of the space.

 Note that it is implied that joining a space forces a user to join any of these, but